Old Arabic: Old Hijazi

 Old Ḥiǧāzī is characterized by the innovative relative pronoun ʾallaḏī, ʾallatī, etc., which is attested once in JSLih 384 and is the common form in the QCT.

 The QCT along with the papyri of the first century after the Islamic conquests attest a form with an l-element between the demonstrative base and the distal particle, producing from the original proximal set ḏālika and tilka.

 Writing systems

 Safaitic and Hismaic

 The texts composed in both scripts are almost 50,000 specimens that provide a rather detailed view of Old Arabic.

 Dadanitic

 A single text, JSLih 384, composed in the Dadanitic script, from northwest Arabia, provides the only non-Nabataean example of Old Arabic from the Hijaz.

 Greek

 Fragmentary evidence in the Greek script, the "Graeco-Arabica", is equally crucial to help complete our understanding of Old Arabic.
 It encompasses instances of Old Arabic in Greek transcription from documentary sources.
-The advantage of the Greek script is that it gives us a clear view of the vowels of Old Arabic and can shed important light on the phonetic realization of the Old Arabic phonemes.
-Finally, a single pre-Islamic Arabic text composed in Greek letters is known, labelled A1.
+The advantage of the Greek script is that it gives us a clear view of the vowels of Old Arabic and can shed light on the phonetic realization of the Old Arabic phonemes.
+A single pre-Islamic Arabic text composed in Greek letters is known, labelled A1.